 In the example of the slipknot with a hair, one can see how easily the knot slides.

-Now, for the case of electrons, let us think that the slipknot is a half-knot, which created with a bend in the straw of a refreshing drink.
+Now, for the case of electrons, let us think that the slipknot is a half-knot, which is created with a bend or crack in the straw of a refreshing drink.

 Intuitively, we can see how this bend will only occur above a minimum energy of transversal turn on said straw.
 Otherwise, the straw will preserve its cylindrical shape.